Deirdre Hutton

-Dame Deirdre Mary Hutton DBE (born 15 March 1949), is a British public servant, termed by the British media as "Queen of the Quangos" and "The great quango hopper".
-She was the chair of the UK's Civil Aviation Authority from 2009 to 2020.
+Dame Deirdre Mary Hutton DBE (born 15 March 1949), is a British public servant.
+Termed by The Daily Telegraph as "Queen of the Quangos" and "The great quango hopper", among other roles, she was the chair of the UK's Civil Aviation Authority from 2009 to 2020.

+Career

 Early career

 A former anti-apartheid demonstrator who was once arrested in South Africa, after a short private sector career working for Anchor housing association (1973–75), she then became a researcher for Glasgow Chamber of Commerce (1975–80), before becoming its chair (1980–82).